 Once the dough has risen, pinch it into six pieces and roll the pieces into golfball-size balls (roughly 1 3/4-inch).
 Transfer to a greased baking sheet and cover with a damp towel.
 Leave to rest for 15 minutes.
 On a lightly floured surface, roll out each ball into a 1/8-inch-thick oblong disc.

 Fill a deep frying pan with 1 to 2 inches of vegetable oil and heat the oil to 350 degrees F over medium-high heat.

 In batches, shallow-fry the discs of dough until golden but still pliant, 30 to 45 seconds per side.
 Transfer to a paper-towel-lined baking sheet and season.

 Top each disc with a spoonful of curried chickpeas and a spoonful of slaw, then fold it over the filling.
 Serve with chutney and hot sauce on the side, and have lots of napkins ready.

 Cook's note: If you've got one, use a mandolin to slice the vegetables for the slaw.

-after 5 minutes, it means it has died.
+If your yeast doesn't foam after 5 minutes, it means it has died.
 Start over with fresh yeast.